Josepht04/Dead-Inside/README.md

 ### The Solution
 Introducing Dead Inside:
-An app that blocks all other applications on your phone except the doom scroll appication
+An app that blocks all other applications on your phone except the doom scroll application